captn3m0/historical-mf-data/README.md

 ## Versioning

-The versioning scheme follows SemVer, with the date being used for the minor and patch version in a  `MAJOR.MINOR.YYYYMMDD` format.
-This results in the date being clearly provided in the version number.
+The versioning scheme follows CalVer, with the date being used for the minor and patch version in a  `YYYY.MM.DD` format.
+No stability guarantees are provided for the format or schema.

-1. The Major number is currently 0, to denote alpha release status.
-It will be bumped to 1 once the database schema is stable.
-2. Minor releases will be bumped on non-breaking changes to the schema - such as new fields, or indexes being added, or deprecation announcements.
-3. Major version will be bumped only on breaking changes.
-4. In departure from SemVer, minor and patch versions _might not_ get reset to `0` on major and minor upgrades respectively.
-5. There's no guarantee about Pricing Information from release date being present in the dataset.

 ## Data Format